Budgeting seems to be the biggest problem when you sit down to do the necessary calculations and delegation of funds into various areas of life.

 Ever heard the saying think global and eat local and seasonal.
 Well, to cut it short, it simply means that eat the natural foods when they are readily available in their season of growth.

 Naturally grown foods are way healthier and higher in nutrient content than the ones which are grown artificially with chemicals.
+Another reason to start eating healthy organic food is reducing the risk of diseases.

 So eat mangoes, watermelons, kiwis and other summer fruits when the weather is hot, and gorge on the citrus fruits, avocados, strawberries etc. when the winters set in.